 3. Click on “Backup Tasks” tab at the top of the page, then, click “New Task” button to do OneDrive data migration.

 4. Then, name your backup task, click “Add Source” button to add OneDrive as the backup source.
 You can also select certain files on OneDrive as the backup source.
 Choose another cloud storage (e.g. Google Drive) as backup destination and click “Start Backup”.

-The 9 effective fixes to “OneDrive only syncing folders not files” issue has been listed in the article above.
+The 10 effective fixes to the “OneDrive only syncing folders not files” issue have been listed in the article above.
 You can try the fixes one by one until your problems get solved.
 If you are tired of handling these OneDrive sync problems, you can turn to other cloud storage easily under the help of CBackup.